Competitive Equilibria in Two Sided Matching Markets with Non-transferable Utilities: Transferable vs. Non-Transferable Utilities

-All buyers have quasilinear utilities except buyer $4$ for whom $c(x)=x+\frac{V-x}{V}\sin(V\log(V-x))$ and $c'(x)=x+\frac{V-x}{V}\cos(V\log(V-x))$.
-Notice that both $c(\cdot)$ and $c'(\cdot)$ are strictly increasing in $x$ if $V\ge 2$, so all utility functions are strictly decreasing in prices. \end{centering} \autoref{fig:ascending_auction} shows the prices of goods during the ascending auction.
-We should emphasis that in this particular example, the ascending path of prices is unique.
-The ascending auction can only increases the prices of goods that are over demanded, i.e., demanded by at least two buyers.
+All buyers have quasilinear utilities except buyer $4$.
+Moreover, all utilities are strictly decreasing in payment (assuming $\Val\ge 2$). \autoref{fig:ascending_auction} shows the prices of goods throughout the ascending auction.
+We should emphasis that in this particular example the ascending path of prices is unique.
+The ascending auction can only increase the prices of goods that are over demanded, i.e., demanded by at least two buyers.
 Furthermore, it can only raise the price of a good to the point where the demand of that good is about to drop to $1$.
-Therefore, for every good with a positive price during the auction there should be at least a demand of $2$.
+Therefore, for every good with a positive price there should be at least a (weak) demand of $2$ at any point in the auction.
 Observe that the demand set of buyer $1$ and $4$ changes an infinite number of times during the ascending auction.
 Specifically, the demand set of both buyer $1$ and $4$ include good $1$ at all times.
-However, the demand set of buyer $1$ includes good $2$ and/or good $3$ only at the times in which the price curves of those goods overlap with the price curve of good $1$.
-Similarly, the demand set of buyer $4$ includes good $2$ and/or good $3$ only at the times in which the price curves of those goods do not overlap with the price curve of good $1$.
-Observe that the demand structure changes an infinite number of times as the price of the goods approache $V$.
+However, the demand set of buyer $1$ includes good $2$ and/or good $3$ only at the times the price curves of those goods overlap with the price curve of good $1$.
+Similarly, the demand set of buyer $4$ includes good $2$ and/or good $3$ only at the times the price curves of those goods do not overlap with the price curve of good $1$.
+Observe that the demand structure changes an infinite number of times as the price of the goods approach $\Val$.
 So an ascending auction does not stop in finite time. \end{example}

-The previous example, although contrived, illustrates what could go wrong with ascending auctions and constructive proofs that are based on them.
-In general, ascending auctions are very sensitive to the structure of utility functions.
-Later, in \autoref{thm:ind}, we present a direct way of computing the lowest competitive equilibrium without running an ascending auction.
+The previous example, although contrived, illustrates a fundamental problem that arises with ascending auctions and constructive proofs that are based on them.
+In general, ascending auctions are quite sensitive to the structure of utility functions.
+One of the main contributions of the current paper is a direct approach for computing the lowest CE without running an ascending auction (see \autoref{thm:ind}).